ctran301/College-FootBall-Bowl-Center/README.md

-# Instructions for ETL project
+# Instructions to run the College Football Bowl Center

 Make sure the following steps are taken before the webpage can run